ardeora-cmu/Project5/README.md

 The student will be able to program applications using MapReduce and Spark.
 For those new to Linux, this project will also expose you to compiling and running Java programs in a Linux environment.

+**How will I be graded?**

+There will be a single pdf file submitted to Canvas.
+It will be clearly labelled.
+Your name and email will be at the top.

+Using the pdf, the grader will:

+1. Open your single pdf file on Canvas.
+2. Look at the screen shot of Google Earth from Part 1, Task 7.
+3. Look at your single spark program from Part 2, Task 5.
+This will be graded based on documentation and execution.
+4. Look at the output screenshot of Part 2, Task 5.
+5. Look at your Heinz cluster user ID (studentxxx).
+This is labelled and in the pdf.
+6. Look at your Heinz cluster password.
+This is also labelled and in the pdf.

+Using the Heinz cluster:

+7. Logon to your Heinz cluster account.
+8. cd into Project5 and cd into Part_1.
+9. cd into one task (we are not saying which) and grade based upon correct execution and documentation.
+All files, as described below, should be available for inspection by the grader.
+The HDFS output directory on the cluster will be empty.
+The grader will be able to copy the input file to the cluster and will be able to deploy and execute the jar file without first having to delete the HDFS output directory.
+The input file will be available in Part_1/TaskX (where X = 0,1,2,3,4,5).

 **Helpful notes for later reference**